Constraining strongly-warped extra dimensions with rotating black holes: Superradiant Instabilities

 where $\Box\equiv\nabla^\mu\nabla_\mu$ is the d'Alembert operator in 4d and $R_{\mu\nu\rho\sigma}$ the Riemann tensor of the background.

 In this work we assume that there exists a background solution of the form

-which corresponds to a warped rotating black string \cite{Seahra:2004fg,Bohra:2023vls}\footnote{Alternatively, one might want to consider a 5d black hole localised on the brane \cite{Shiromizu:1999wj,Sasaki:1999mi,Harko:2004ui,Aliev:2006qp,Estrada:2025ice}.}.
+which corresponds to a warped rotating black string \cite{Seahra:2004fg,Bohra:2023vls}\footnote{Alternatively, one might want to consider a 5d black hole localised on the brane \cite{Shiromizu:1999wj,Sasaki:1999mi,Harko:2004ui,Aliev:2006qp,Estrada:2025ice, Kumar:2025jsi}.
+This might be particularly interesting in the case of the non-compact Randall-Sundrum II, for which fully backreacted rotating BH solutions were found in \cite{Biggs:2021iqw}.}.
+The mass of the spin-2 field then follows from the Kaluza-Klein momentum along the warped direction $y$, as explained in Section~\ref{sec:RS} and explicitly given by \eqref{eq:RS-mass}.
+After dimensional reduction, we end up with a 4d Kerr background and a KK tower of massive spin-2 fields.
+We refer to Appendix~\ref{ap:Kerr} for more details on the Kerr geometry and the setup of the eigenvalue problem that describes superradiance (see also \cite{Brito:2015oca,Dias:2023ynv}), and discuss here only the key steps.
 The mass of the spin-2 field then follows from the Kaluza-Klein momentum along the warped direction $y$, as explained in Section~\ref{sec:RS} and explicitly given by \eqref{eq:RS-mass}.
 After dimensional reduction, we end up with a 4d Kerr background and a KK tower of massive spin-2 fields.
 We refer to Appendix~\ref{ap:Kerr} for more details on the Kerr geometry and the setup of the eigenvalue problem that describes superradiance (see also \cite{Brito:2015oca,Dias:2023ynv}), and discuss here only the key steps.

 In the usual Boyer–Lindquist coordinates $(t,r,\vartheta,\varphi)$, symmetries of the Kerr spacetime allow for the Fourier mode decomposition of the spin-2 field

 where $m$ is the azimuthal quantum number and $\omega$ the frequency of the perturbation, reducing the field equations to a coupled system of ten PDEs for $\tilde{H}_{\mu\nu}$ \cite{Brito:2013wya,Dias:2023ynv}.
 Upon imposing boundary conditions at the BH horizon and at spatial infinity, this system admits quasi-bound states with complex frequencies $\omega = \omega_R + i\,\omega_I$.
 When $\omega_I > 0$, the perturbation grows exponentially with time signaling an instability of the Kerr background---this occurs precisely for $\omega_R < m\,\Omega_H$ as in \eqref{eq:superradiance-condition}.